Edbart123/Task-3-EddyB/README.md

 Key outcomes included:

-* Filtering records with WHERE clauses
+* Filtering records using WHERE clauses
 * Sorting data using ORDER BY
 * Grouping records using GROUP BY
 * Calculating summary statistics using COUNT, AVG, and SUM
-* Generating meaningful insights from structured data
+* Generating insights from structured datasets

 ## What I Learned